-9.3.1.5 TS: Telemetry Scheme
+9.3.1.5 TS: Telemetry scheme

-The Telemetry Scheme (TS) parameter defines the telemetry scheme that the instrument will use for modem transfers.
-Modem links are often asymmetrical in telemetry scheme (one unit has a different TS setting than the other).
+The telemetry scheme (TS) parameter defines the telemetry scheme that the instrument will use for modem transfers.
+Modem links are often asymmetrical in telemetry schemes (one unit has a different TS setting than the other).